lyz-code/blue-book/docs/beancount.md

 the [api reference](https://beancount.github.io/docs/api_reference/index.html).
 Although I found it more pleasant to read the source code itself as it's really well documented (both by docstrings and type hints).
+# Building your own dashboards
+I was wondering whether to create [fava dashboards](fava_dashboards.md) or to create them directly in [grafana](grafana.md).

+Pros of fava dashboards:
+- They are integrated in fava so it would be easy to browse other beancount data.
+Although this could be done as well in another window if I used grafana.
+- There is no need to [create the beancount grafana data source logic](https://groups.google.com/g/beancount/c/R3C9c-BPOGI).
+- It's already a working project, I would need just to tweak an existent example.

+Cons:
+- I may need to learn echarts and write JavaScript to tweak some of the dashboards.
+- I wouldn't have all my dashboards in the same place.
+- It only solves part of the problem, I'd still need to write the [bean-sql queries](bean_sql.md).
+But using beanql is probably the best way to extract data from beancount anyway.
+- It involves more magic than using grafana.
+- grafana dashboards are prettier.
+- I wouldn't use the grafana knowledge.
+- I'd learn a new tool only to use it here instead of taking the chance to improve my grafana skillset.

+I'm going to try with [fava dashboards](fava_dashboards.md) and see how it goes

 # References